-There are several ways that intelligent signage can help businesses and organisations open and ensure staff and customers alike are kept as safe as possible.
+There are several ways that intelligent signs can help businesses and organisations open and ensure staff and customers are kept safe.

 Most supermarkets are operating a one-way system for shoppers which normally involves putting signage on the floor.
-These include arrows and distancing marks, something we’ve all become familiar with.
-This is a relatively simple kind of signage to create but it does require a good deal of thought with regards to layout and where marks are placed.
+These include arrows and distancing marks.
+Something we’ve all become familiar with!
+This is a relatively simple kind of signage to create but it does require a good deal of thought with regards to layout.

 You’ll notice in supermarkets that they have shut off access to certain areas to make sure that shoppers keep to certain places when they are going through the store.
-If you have an open-plan office, for example, you will need to decide whether you want a one-way system introduced so that people are better able to distance themselves.
+If you have an open-plan office, for example, you install a one-way system introduced so that people are better able to distance themselves.

 Directional signage doesn’t have to be on the floor.
 It can be difficult if you have carpet or another surface and a fair amount of footfall.
 Hanging signage from the ceiling can be just as effective.
-You might also want to section off different parts of your business so, for example, only certain people are allowed access.
+You might also want to section off different parts of your business so only certain people are allowed access.